Postponed to Spring 2023

-The Doko Film Fest is about high school age film makers from across the USDA and other countries showcasing their films to a live audience.
+The Doko Film Fest is national film festival for high school age film makers from across the USA and other countries to showcase their films to a live audience.
 It is a competitive showcase event with awards given.

 Everyone that is invited to show their film at the Fest, gets a Doko Film Fest Laurel that they can attach to their CV and future film work to show that they were a finalist at the Film Festival.

-It's a place where the film makers interact with the audience and other film makers to explain their film, and to receive reaction and comment on their work.
+It's a place where the film makers interact with the audience and professional film makers to explain their film, and to receive reaction and comment on their work.

 Film makers and others attending will be able to participate in masterclasses on film making topics led by professional film makers.